Dev-Farhana/ExpenseApp-MERN/README.md

 Usage:
 After installation, you can run the ExpenseApp using the following commands:

-Start the Backend Server:
-Run the server: npm run dev
+#Start the Backend Server: Run the server: npm run dev
-Start the Frontend Server:
+#Start the Frontend Server:
 Navigate to the client directory: cd ../client
 Run the client: npm run dev

-Technologies Used
+#Technologies Used
-Backend:
-Node.js
-Express.js
+#Backend:
-MongoDB
+Node.js , Express.js , MongoDB

-Frontend:
+#Frontend:
 React.js Vite (for development server)